 Find out more about Treating lactose intolerance.

-This article, looking at the prevalence of lactose intolerance in a randomly selected New Zealand population, in the New Zealand Medical Journal notes that a random sample of the Christchurch population found more than 8% are genetically lactose intolerant.
+This article, looking at the prevalence of lactose intolerance in a randomly selected New Zealand population (PDF), in the New Zealand Medical Journal notes that a random sample of the Christchurch population found more than 8% are genetically lactose intolerant.
 Use of a simple and rapid genetic test should make diagnosis of lactose intolerance considerably easier.